 Catalac Catamarans with Yanmar Diesel Engines

-- On boats with Yanmar 1GM10 diesels the raw water pump seals must be checked to insure they aren't leaking.
+- On boats with Yanmar 1GM10 diesels the raw water pump seals must be checked for leaks.

 - The oil lines on the front of the engine must also be checked.
 A warning sign is excess water in the bilge or an owner who closes the raw water cooling valves at the dock.
 Of course traces of engine oil in the bilge warrants much closer engine inspection.